Corruption in the United States: Supreme Court

 Ethical controversies among Supreme Court justices have increased in the 21st century, accompanying a decline in the Court's approval rating to historic lows.
-Accusations arose after a ProPublica report in 2023 that Justice Clarence Thomas had accepted gifts from real-estate investor and Republican donor Harlan Crow without disclosure.
+Accusations arose after a ProPublica report in 2023 claimed that Justice Clarence Thomas had accepted gifts from real-estate investor and Republican donor Harlan Crow without disclosure.
 These gifts included luxury trips over the course of two decades making use of Crow's private jet, superyacht, and private resorts, as well as tuition payments for the private schooling of Thomas's grandnephew.
-Crow has served on the board of trustees of institutions that have filed amicus briefs before the court, and his real-estate firm Crow Holdings had ties to four cases before the Supreme Court from which Thomas refused to recuse himself.
+Crow has served on the board of trustees of institutions that have filed amicus briefs before the court, and his real-estate firm Crow Holdings had ties to four cases before the Supreme Court from which Thomas had not recused himself from, adding to the scandal.
 The court adopted its first code of conduct on November 13, 2023, however this code of conduct has no means of enforcement and is comparatively weaker than the code to which lower federal judges are held.

 Donald Trump

 Donald Trump is often described by historians as corrupt, with numerous scandals during his presidency, including the Trump–Ukraine scandal which resulted in the first impeachment of Donald Trump.
 After losing the 2020 United States presidential election, Trump claimed, without evidence, voter fraud and used his position in the government in an attempt to overturn the election, culminating in the January 6 United States Capitol attack which failed to overturn the election.
 The Supreme Court dismissed lawsuits against Trump when he left office, choosing not to rule on whether he violated laws around corruption or self-dealing.

 The New York Times found significantly more conflicts of interest at the beginning of Trump's second term than his first.
-Trump's behavior during his second term, has been labelled as cronyism and creating a culture of corruption in his administration.
+Trump's behavior during his second term, has been labeled as cronyism and creating a culture of corruption in his administration.
 Trump did not sign the customary ethics pledge and fired many of the officials who monitor ethics and has generally alarmed government watchdogs.
 The introduction of digital assets and stocks can facilitate far more conflicts and at least the appearance of corruption, than hotel stays and rounds of golf.
 The first few months of the administration have generated debate as to whether Trump has facilitated more conflicts of interest and corruption than any other president in American history.